zogzog/cubicweb/doc/book/en/development/datamodel/baseschema.rst

 Other entity types
 ~~~~~~~~~~~~~~~~~~
 * `CWCache`
-* `CWProperty`, used to configure the application
+* `CWProperty`, used to configure the instance

 * `EmailAddress`, email address, used by the system to send notifications
   to the users and also used by others optionnals schemas

 * `Bookmark`, an entity type used to allow a user to customize his links within
-  the application
+  the instance